Connor-Knabe/Connor-Knabe.github.io/_drafts/What_I've_Been_Up_To_Lately.md

 Monitors energy usage and gives me an estimate on how much money will be spent on heating/cooling month to month.

 <h2>Holka-Proxy</h2>
-A reverse proxy server that handles incoming external requests and routes them securely over SSL to services running on a Ubuntu server.
+A reverse proxy server that handles incoming external requests and routes them securely over SSL to services running on an Ubuntu server.

 <h2>Clarity-Waiver</h2>
 A service that hooks into SmartWaiver's API that syncs data to MailChimp and Google Sheets when a waiver is filled out.
 Written in Node.js